openmrv/MRV/Formatted/Modules_3/3_reponse_design_CEO.md

 ## 4 Frequently Asked Questions (FAQs)

+**When should I use CEO?**

+Use CEO if you will have multiple data collectors (CEO), and if you want an easier setup for your survey questions (CEO).

+**Where can I find help within CEO?**

+There is a purple ? in the top right corner of the screen.
+Clicking on this will bring up the help interface, which provides information about CEO's features.
+These help interfaces are available for the Home page, for Data Collection and for Project Creation.

+**When should I use a project template?**

+This feature is used to copy all the information-including project info, area, and sampling design-from an existing published project to a new project.
+This is useful if you have an existing project you want to duplicate for another year or location, or if you are iterating through project design.

+**What should I put in the project Description?**

+You should keep the Description short but informative.
+Users will see these if they click on the project's pin on the map on the home page.
+You will also see this when you are administering your project.

+**Is there anything to keep in mind for paid imagery sources?**

+If you have a commercial license for PlanetMonthly, PlanetDaily, and SecureWatch, they do not allow for large area data pulls, so it should not be your default basemap (users will just see a white box).
+If you want to work with these feeds, we recommend that you set a different default basemap and have your data collectors switch to PlanetDaily once they have zoomed in on a plot to interpret.

+**How many plots and samples are allowed with .csv and .shp files?**

+Using .csv and .shp files, the maximum number of plots is 50,000 and the total sample point limit is 350,000.
+You must use WGS84 EPSG:4326 format for coordinates in both .csv and .shp files.

+**How many plots and samples are allowed with CEO generated projects?**

+CEO will provide an estimate of how many plots will be generated for your project based on your sampling design.
+Using CEO's sampling, the maximum number of plots for a project is 5,000.
+For gridded sampling, you may need to increase the space between plots to avoid exceeding 5,000 plots.

+**What are some tips for creating survey questions?**

+Here are some tips:
+* You can delete a question by clicking the red [X].
+Deleting a parent question with children will delete the children questions as well.
+* You can collapse a survey card by clicking the [-] symbol in the upper left.
+* You can change the order of the Survey Cards by clicking the blue up & down arrows in the top right.
+* Try to keep your question below 45 characters.

+**Where can I find more information about CEO and creating CEO projects?**

+Please refer to the [Collect Earth Online Institution and Project Creation Manual](https://collect.earth/support).

 ## 5 References
 Souza Jr, C.M., Roberts, D.A. and Cochrane, M.A., 2005.
 Combining spectral and spatial information to map canopy damage from selective logging and forest fires. *Remote Sensing of Environment*, *98*(2-3), pp.329-343. https://doi.org/10.1016/j.rse.2005.07.013